 How does art make us feel?

-A multi-disciplinary project that how art makes us feel and how might that feeling transform us.
+A multi-disciplinary project that explores how art makes us feel and how that feeling might transform us.

 - On Now -

 In this 30 minute radio documentary, Gaylene explores her own changed feelings when it comes to experiencing art.
 After 25 years of professional arts curating, she has seen it all and finds herself largely unmoved.

 Through interviews with curators, artists and family members, Gaylene goes on a journey to recover the sense or “transcendence” she remembers from her earlier days.